annguyen-1707/annguyen-1707/README.md

 ### <div align="center">I’m a Web Developer currently living, studying, and working in Hanoi, Vietnam.
-I’m a third-year student at FPT University with a strong passion for programming</div>
+I’m a four-year student at FPT University with a strong passion for programming</div>

 - 💻 Tech Enthusiast: I love exploring new technologies and continuously improving my skills in web development.